Aston has stood on the western slopes of the Cherwell

 an almost feudal way of life has disappeared.

-book has now been produced that taps into those memories
+book was produced a few years ago that taps into those memories

 and unearths a vibrant history that stretches back through